-DPE Water (formerly the Natural Resource Access Regulator) is responsible for matters under the Water Management Act, 2000 (WM Act) and associated regulation.
+DCCEEW (formerly DPE-Water and prior to that the Natural Resource Access Regulator) is responsible for matters under the Water Management Act, 2000 (WM Act) and associated regulation.
 The management of development on waterfront land (being that land within 40 m of the top of the highest bank of an identified waterway) is the subject of Part 3 of the WM Act.

-In support of this Act, DPE Water has prepared Guidelines for Riparian Corridors (DPE Water, 2018).
+In support of this Act, there are Guidelines for Riparian Corridors (DPE Water, 2018).
 These guidelines describe the use of the 'Strahler' system for stream ordering to identify the width of riparian corridor (referred to as vegetated riparian zone or VRZ) that is required to be associated with an identified waterway.
 Schedule 2 of the WM (General) Regulation (2018) indicates that Strahler stream ordering should be undertaken using the hydroline dataset, being an online geographical information system.